This site is intended for healthcare professionals.

 HOW WE USE YOUR INFORMATION

-(b) provide you with information, products or services that you have requested from us or
+(b) provide you with information, products or services that you have requested from us;

 WHO WE SHARE YOUR INFORMATION WITH

 We will keep your information confidential.
-We will not pass your information to anyone else without your consent, except for (a) successors in title to our business or (b) when required by law.
+We will not pass your information to anyone else unless required to do so by law, where it is necessary to administer the working relationship with you or where we have another legitimate interest in doing so, except for (a) successors in title to our business; or (b) when required by law.
 Companies and individuals who provide services and functions on our behalf may also use and store your personal information.
-However they may not use your personal information for any other purpose.
+However, they may not use your personal information for any other purpose.
+As set out above, we may provide business partners with statistical data which provides an aggregated overview of the manner in which services and adverts are used but, critically, you will not be identifiable from that information and accordingly it will not comprise your personal data.

 OPTING OUT OF FURTHER COMMUNICATIONS FROM US